IST-DASLab/dISTiller-micronet/README.md

 $ pip install -e .
 ```

-**Google cloud.** If you are using Google cloud or otherwise want to start installation from scratch, the [Cookbook](https://github.com/alexturn/distiller-MicroNet/blob/master/workspace/Cookbook.md) may be useful.
+**Google Cloud.** If you are using Google cloud or otherwise want to start installation from scratch, the [Cookbook](https://github.com/alexturn/distiller-MicroNet/blob/master/workspace/Cookbook.md) may be useful.

 ### EfficientNet